sbmlteam/libsbml/ci.md

 | OS | `windows-latest`, `macos-latest`, `ubuntu-latest`, `manylinux2010`* |
 | packages | all, stable |

-<sub>\* `manylinux2010` runs as a separate job, not as part of the strategy matrix.
-This is because it runs inside a container, and not a virtual environment provided by GitHub actions. </sub>
+<sub>\* `manylinux2010` runs as a separate job (not as part of the strategy matrix) in the same workflow.
+This is because it runs inside a container, and not directly in a virtual environment provided by GitHub actions. </sub>

 The parameters kept constant in the nightly builds are: